-The Complaint Manager will inform, at regular intervals, the person(s) filing a complaint under this policy about the status of the investigation.
-Within 30 school business days of the date the complaint was filed, the Complaint Manager shall file a written report of his or her findings with the Superintendent.
+Within 10 school days of the date the complaint was filed, the Complaint Manager shall file a written report of his or her findings with the Superintendent.

 The Complaint Manager may request an extension of time.
-If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the Board, which will make a decision in accordance with the following section of this policy.
+If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the School Board, which will make a decision in accordance with Section 3 of this policy.
 The Superintendent will keep the Board informed of all complaints.

-Decision and Appeal
+3. Decision and Appeal

-Within five school business days after receiving the Complaint Manager's report, the Superintendent shall mail his or her written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
-All decisions shall be based upon the preponderance of evidence standard.
+Within 5 school days after receiving the Complaint Manager's report, the Superintendent shall mail his or her written decision to the Complainant by U.S. mail, first class, as well as the Complaint Manager.

-Within 10 school business days after receiving the Superintendent's decision, the Complainant or the accused may appeal the decision to the Board by making a written request to the Complaint Manager.
-The Complaint Manager shall promptly forward all materials relative to the complaint and appeal to the Board.
-Within 30 school business days, the Board shall affirm, reverse, or amend the Superintendent's decision or direct the Superintendent to gather additional information.
-Within five school business days of the Board's decision, the Superintendent shall inform the Complainant and the accused of the Board's action.
+Within 5 school days after receiving the Superintendent's decision, the Complainant may appeal the decision to the School Board by making a written request to the Complaint Manager.
+The Complaint Manager shall promptly forward all materials relative to the complaint and appeal to the School Board.
+Within 10 school days, the School Board shall affirm, reverse, or amend the Superintendent's decision or direct the Superintendent to gather additional information for the Board.
+Within 5 school days of the Board's decision, the Superintendent shall inform the Complainant of the Board's action.